enter-haken/memories/memories/brain.md

 * insert a thought/memory before setting a bookmark
 * share your brain with others
 * have power over its own data

+## features

+* client offline support?
+* create links from all open tabs
+* login with multiple accounts (home/work)
+  * see a merged version of your brain
+* feature / bug voting
+  * logged on users can submit own ideas
+  * logged on users can vote for ideas
+  * every one can see feature / bug list
+* browser plugin to add new memories.
+* only fat client?

+From the business perspective:

+* put stuff which could increase the traffic or the storage behind a paywall
+* deep links for memories / share icons
+  * public traffic
+* save pdf for websites as well
+  * storage costs
+* save images / videos
+  * storage costs
+* autotagging
+  * TensorFlow model for each user?
+(CPU time/storage)

+## selfhosted brain

+* docker container
+* NAS support

+### brain as a service

+* demo login?
+* video tour
+* free trial
+* monthly / annually plan